-The barge was tied to the side of the lock, waiting for a tugboat to come and move it when the man somehow got wedged in place and crushed.
-Even though he had some serious injuries, he was able to crawl aboard the barge so he could be rescued and treated.
+The barge was tied to the side of the lock, waiting for a tugboat to come and move it, when the man somehow got wedged in place and crushed.
+Even though he had some severe injuries, he was able to crawl aboard the barge so he could be rescued and treated.

 The incident caused serious arm, shoulder, and hand injuries and resulted in the man being unable to work at the same job again.
-The blame in this case was placed on the captain of the ship for colliding so violently with a tug boat and for not warning deckhands that the collision was coming.
+The blame, in this case, was placed on the ship’s captain for colliding so violently with a tug boat and for not warning deckhands that the collision was coming.

-Sometimes it is the equipment on board a ship that leads to accidents for deckhands.
-In one terrible situation aboard an Elizabeth river ferry in Virginia in 2013, a deckhand got her hair caught in machinery.
+Sometimes the equipment on board a ship leads to accidents for deckhands.
+In one terrible situation aboard an Elizabeth River ferry in Virginia in 2013, a deckhand got her hair caught in machinery.
 The worker had been checking bilge pumps late at night.

-Rights for Injured Maritime Workers
+Rights for Injured Deckhands

 The examples of injuries and fatalities to deckhands illustrate the risks of the job and how negligence can play a role.
-Even when no one is at fault for such incidents, deckhands are maritime workers and that means they are entitled to some amount of compensation for the cost of medical care and for any lost wages while unable to work.
+Even when no one is at fault for such incidents, deckhands are maritime workers, and that means they are entitled to compensation for the cost of medical care and any lost wages while unable to work.

 You can rely on the expertise of maritime lawyers to help you determine what compensation would be adequate and how to claim it under the right laws.
-If you have lost a loved one to this job, you also have rights and a lawyer can guide you through the process of realizing them.
+If you have lost a loved one to this job, you also have rights, and a lawyer can guide you through the process of realizing them.